eduarddanziger/rmq-to-rest-api-forwarder/README.md

 # RabbitMQ-To-REST-API-Forwarder

-A message-forwarding helper service for the Sound Windows Agent; see [SoundWindAgent](https://github.com/eduarddanziger/SoundWindAgent/).
+A event-forwarding helper service for the Sound Windows Agent; see [SoundWindAgent](https://github.com/eduarddanziger/SoundWindAgent/).

 ## Motivation